nus-cs2103/website-base/admin/project-deliverables.md

      * `low`: Hard to understand, often inaccurate or missing important information.
      * `medium`: Needs some effort to understand; some information is missing.
      * `high`: Mostly easy to follow.
 Only a few areas need improvements.
      * `excellent`: Easy to follow and accurate.
 Just enough information, visuals, examples etc. (not too much either).
+Understandable to the target end user.

    * **C. Quality of developer docs** [{{ icon_individual }}]: Evaluate based on the developer docs cited/reproduced in the respective project portfolio page. ==Evaluate from the perspective of a new developer trying to understand how the features are implemented.==
      * `unable to judge`: One of these
-       * no content at all.
        * less than 0.5 pages worth of content.
        * other problems in the document %%&nbsp;e.g. looks like included wrong content%%.
      * `low`: One of these